apache/arrow-cookbook/java/source/dataset.rst

 Query ORC File
 ==============

-Let query information for a ORC file.

 Query Data Content For File
 ***************************

-Reading an ORC ZLib compressed file that contains 385 stripe with 5000 rows written each one.
+Let's read an ORC file with zlib compression 385 stripes, each with 5000 rows.

 .. code-block::